slightknack/slightknack.dev/content/blog/next-steps.md

 }
 ```

 `syntax match` has a number of match arms, each one taking the form `<argpat> { <body> }`.
-Unlike base match statements, the argpats in match arms don't have to have a unique pseudokeyword. the first arm that matches is expanded.
+Unlike base match statements, the argpats in match arms don't have to have a unique pseudokeyword.
+The first arm that matches is expanded.

 In the above `if` example, if we chain `if`s, `<a>` is expanded.
 If we include a single `else` clause, body `<b>` is expanded; by default, we expand body `<c>`.